 LABEL DESCRIPTION The Number of VLAN This is the number of VLANs configured on the switch.
 Index This is the VLAN index number.
-VID VID is the PVID, the Port VLAN ID assigned to untagged frames or priority-tagged frames received on this port that you configure in the VLAN Port Setting screen.
+VID This is the VLAN identification number that was configured in the Static VLAN screen.
 Port Number This column displays the ports that are participating in a VLAN.
 A tagged port is marked as T , an untagged port is marked as U and ports not participating in a VLAN are marked as "-".
 Elapsed Time This field shows how long it has been since a normal VLAN was registered or a static VLAN was set up.
 Status This field shows how this VLAN was added to the switch; dynamically using GVRP or statically, that is, added as a permanent entry.
 Poll Interval(s) The text box displays how often (in seconds) this screen refreshes.
 You may change the refresh interval by typing a new number in the text box and then clicking Set Interval .
 Stop Click Stop to halt polling statistics.